Øredev 2011 in the rear-view mirror – Part 3

 Rickard Öberg – Event Sourcing explained

-Rickard talked Event Sourcing and started with describing a common architecture:
+Rickard talked about Event Sourcing and started with describing a common architecture:

 Client <- Service facade <- Domain <- Storage